tinode/chat/docs/drafty.md

  * `EX`: file attachment

 Examples:
- * `{"at": 8, "len": 4, "tp": "ST"}` means "apply formatting `ST` (string/bold) to 4 characters starting at offset 8 into `txt`".
+ * `{"at": 8, "len": 4, "tp": "ST"}` means "apply formatting `ST` (strong/bold) to 4 characters starting at offset 8 into `txt`".
  * `{ "at":144, "len":8, "key":2 }` means "insert entity `ent[2]` into position 144, the entity spans 8 characters".

 ### Entities

-In general, an entity is text decoration with additional styling information.
+In general, an entity is a text decoration which requires additional (possibly large) data.
 An entity is represented by an object with two fields: `tp` indicates type of the entity, `data` is type-dependent styling information.
 Unknown fields are ignored.

 #### `LN`: link (URL)
 `LN` is an URL.
 The `data` contains a single `url` field: